Prag8855/aab/content/guides/german-health-insurance.md

 **If you have a job**, your options change.
 If your income is over {{MINIJOB_MAX_INCOME|cur}}€ per month, you can't get the student tariff, you can't get [free health insurance from your family](#free-health-insurance), and you can't use your [foreign health insurance](#insurance-from-other-eu-countries).
 You are usually treated [like a normal employee](#for-employees).

-If your job is related to your studies, and you work less than 20 hours per week, you can still get the student tariff. ???Familienversicherung, EHIC???
+If you work less than 20 hours per week, you can still get the student tariff, even if your income is too high.[^46]

+There are different rules for [internships](#for-an-internship) and [apprenticeships](#for-an-apprenticeship).
+You can usually get free health insurance.

 **If you are self-employed**, your options change.
-If your income is over ??? per month, you can't get the student tariff, you can't get free health insurance from your family, and you can't use your foreign health insurance.
+If your income is over {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month, you can't get the student tariff, you can't get [free health insurance from your family](#free-health-insurance), and you can't use your [foreign health insurance](#insurance-from-other-eu-countries).
 You are treated [like a self-employed person](#for-self-employed-people).

-???Can students be forced to get private???

-???When are students allowed to have expat health insurance???

 [Ask a broker](#insurance-brokers) to help you choose.
 They can help you find the cheapest health insurance.